Search: I Can Fix Up My Home

 Sand the Wall with a Drywall Sanding Pole

 In this step you’ll be smoothing the wall surface and making sure everything is flush.
-Inpect it carefully and re-skim as needed.
+Inspect it carefully and re-skim as needed.
 The best thing to use is a drywall sanding screen, not regular sand paper.

 Don't forget your dust mask.
 And make an effort to get all the drywall compound dust off the wall.